encore428/BECapstone/README.md

 # Capstone Project

-In an email from qinjiang03@gmail.com dated Aug 24, 2021, the attachment [Capstone Project.pdf](./Capstone Project.pdf)
+In an email from qinjiang03@gmail.com dated Aug 24, 2021, the attachment <a href="./Capstone Project.pdf">Capstone Project.pdf</a>
 sets out the framework for the Homework and Project as below:

 <ul>